apache/httpd-site/content/apreq/index.md

 # Mailing Lists #

-There are two mailing lists devoted to the development of libapreq.
+There are two mailing lists devoted to the development of *libapreq*.

 [apreq-dev@httpd.apache.org](mailto:apreq-dev-subscribe@httpd.apache.org) -
 discusses libapreq development